-How to Clean an Alaskan Malamute’s Teeth
+How To Clean An Alaskan Malamute’s Teeth

 Although it sounds cumbersome, cleaning your Alaskan Malamute’s teeth doesn’t have to be complicated.

-Start a Routine Early
+Start A Routine Early

 The earlier you get started cleaning a malamute’s teeth, the better.
 Starting early allows them to get used to the routine and to fight you less.

 Sometimes, if a puppy tooth isn’t falling out, it can obstruct the adult teeth from growing in.
 Misaligned teeth can lead to more dental problems in the future, so it’s best to spot and fix them early on.

-Get Dog Toothbrush and Toothpaste
+Get A Dog Toothbrush And Toothpaste

 When you start brushing your Malamute’s teeth, you need to purchase the proper tools.

 - Dog toothpaste: This is essential.
-Some ingredients in human toothpaste can upset a dog’s stomach, and at worst, are toxic.
+Some ingredients in human toothpaste can upset a dog’s stomach and, at worst, are toxic.
 Dog toothpaste includes ingredients that are swallowable and non-toxic.

-Brush Daily or As Often as Possible
+Brush Daily Or As Often As Possible

 Veterinarians recommend that you brush your Malamute’s teeth every day, but state 2-3 times a week is sufficient.
 Here is how to brush your Alaskan Malamute’s teeth:

 - Put toothpaste on the dog toothbrush.
 Once the toothbrush is placed on your finger, put toothpaste onto the brush according to the package’s instructions.
-Depending on the dog, this may be easier done before opening the dog’s mouth
+Depending on the dog, this may be easier done before opening the dog’s mouth.

 - Start at the molars and move forward.
 Brush similarly to how you would brush your teeth, being as thorough as possible.